 Requests for electronic copies of journal articles or from the Libraries' non-circulating collections are accepted when a specific citation is given.
 Requests for electronic copies from circulating materials will not be accepted; the entire item will be delivered to the user's pickup library instead.

 Non-circulating materials in Special Collections and University Archives (SC/UA) will be sent at the discretion of the SC/UA librarians for in-library use to libraries on the Camden and Newark campuses.
 Non-circulating materials in the Library Annex will be sent at the discretion of the Annex staff for in-library use to any Rutgers pickup library.

-Materials located at the Newark, and Camden law libraries and the Criminal Justice Collection are not listed in the Library Catalog and must be requested through interlibrary loan.
+Materials located at the Newark, and Camden law libraries and the Criminal Justice Collection are not listed in QuickSearch and must be requested through interlibrary loan.